ryan-tabar/employee_management_system/README.md

 This is an Employee Management System implemented in C programming language using SQLite3 as the underlying database.
 The system allows you to store, retrieve, update, and delete employee information.

+## Prerequisites

+Before running the program, ensure that you have the following dependencies installed on your system:

+- GCC (GNU Compiler Collection)
+- GNU Make
+- SQLite3

+Make sure these prerequisites are installed and accessible from the command line before proceeding with the compilation and execution of the program.

 ## Setup

 1. Clone the repository or download the source code.